MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/redirect-users-computers-containers.md

 ---
 title: Redirect users and computers containers
-description: Describes how to use the redirusr and redircmp utilities to redirect user, computer, and group accounts in Active Directory domains. ms.date: 09/08/2020
+description: Describes how to use redirusr and redircmp to redirect user, computer, and group accounts in Active Directory domains. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan